 What is a remote work policy?

 A remote work policy — also known as a work from home policy or telecommuting policy — is a set of guidelines that outlines how and when it’s appropriate for employees to work outside the office.
-These policies often cover who is eligible to work remotely, communication expectations, time-tracking processes, data security rules, legal considerations and more.
+A remote worker policy may also cover who is eligible to work remotely, communication expectations, time-tracking processes, data security rules, legal considerations and more.

 Remote work policies can be temporary or permanent, and can apply to both employees working remotely on a full-time basis and those who work only occasionally from home.